redis/redis-doc/commands/command-details.md

-# Command information
+Returns @array-reply (a flat representation of a map) of additional information about commands, mostly for documentation purposes.

-Starting from Redis 7.0 we include an additional map in `COMMAND`'s reply, which contains the following fields:
+It contains the following fields:

  - `summary`
  - `since`